Azure/tsi2rti/gen2/readme.md

 # TSI Gen2 to ADX/Fabric KQLDB
 Using the PowerShell script is the prefered method; it is fast without needing additional resources.
 It will migrate only the contents of PT=Time folder.
 This is the required folder which has all the historical data, except for latest ~5 minutes.
 Hot (new) data should of been migrated prior using a new consumer group from streaming source, ie. hubs, to ADX/KQLDB.
 A low-code/no-code approach is also available using ADF/Fabric Pipelines.

 First use the Get Data wizard or [OneClick UI](https://dataexplorer.azure.com/oneclick) to create the hist table and mapping using one of the oldest files in PT=Time folder.
 The preview screen should display metric names (tags) and values.

-Second, if your historical data requires additional transformations/flattening, create any necessary KQL functions to normalize the records from the source hist table and enable the Update Policy on the destination/target table.
+Second, if your historical data requires additional transformations/flattening, create any necessary [partition policies](https://learn.microsoft.com/azure/data-explorer/kusto/management/partitioning-policy) for performance optimizations or KQL functions to normalize the records from the source hist table and enable the Update Policy on the destination/target table.
 Then proceed with running the tool (PowerShell script or ADF/Fabric Pipeline, whichever you prefer) for rest of migration.
 This way any required transformations will be applied in-realtime as historical data is migrated.

 ## PowerSheell Pre-reqs:
 ```